Many franchises know they need to improve their online search rankings if they want local customers to find them on the Internet.

 Using your “identity” for discoverability

-Mike Blumenthal presented some astonishing findings in 2017 about how “identity keywords” used in online reviews could shape a business’ organic rankings.
+Mike Blumenthal presented some astonishing findings of how “identity keywords” used in online reviews could shape a business’ organic rankings.

 He found a bar in Olean, NY that had one review with no mention of “bar” and almost no engagement.
 By leaving reviews with the keyword “dive bar” in the text, he was able to take the bar from obscurity to appearing for “dive bar Olean NY” searches—using only reviews!